Hitting the Music in West Coast Swing Pt. 2

 Recall, these are your options to get your follower prepped for the turns you’re about to lead.

-• Any Whip Variation into an Outside-Turn on 5 (4 beats)
+• *Any Whip Variation into an Right-Turn on 5 (4 Beats) [Check the timing on this with a follow]

-• Any Whip Variation into an Inside-Turn on 5 (4 beats)
+• *Any Whip Variation into an Left-Turn on 5 (4 Beats) [Check the timing on this with a follow]

 Note: Whip variations generally switch the side the follow was on before starting the turns.
-For instance, if the leader starts a standard Whip into a Right Inside-Turn with the audience on his left, the follow will end up on the leader’s right with the audience also to his right, as desired.
+For instance, if the leader starts a standard Whip into a Right-Side Left-Turn with the audience on his left, the follow will end up on the leader’s right with the audience also to his right, as desired.

 This list is currently underpopulated since I am sticking with easy LSP and RSP variations to begin with and this was just off the dome without much thought.
 I’ll have to brainstorm more entrances.